-Three Il-80's remain in service; they are painted in Aeroflot colours and international civilian registrations RA-86147, RA-86148, and RA-86149.
+By some reports three Il-80's remained in service; they are painted in Aeroflot colors and international civilian registrations RA-86147, RA-86148, and RA-86149.
 RA-86147 has been photographed without engines, apparently out of service.
 The Il-86VKPs are based at Chkalovsky Airbase 30km (20 miles) northeast of Moscow (near the Yuri Gagarin Cosmonaut Training Center at Star City).
 They are rarely seen, although at least one was flown at an airshow.

 |Join the GlobalSecurity.org mailing list|